CrossTheRoadElec/Phoenix6-Documentation/source/docs/tuner/device-list.rst

    :width: 70%
    :alt: Batch selection screen

-.. note:: The :guilabel:`Pro` column has no effect if you're using the update offline button.
+.. note:: The :guilabel:`Pro` column has no effect if you're using the "Select firmware..." button.

 The user can begin the upgrade progress by selecting :guilabel:`Update to latest` or :guilabel:`Select firmware...`.
 The first option will upgrade all listed devices to their latest available firmware (Pro or Phoenix v5 depending on the toggle state).
 The second option will open a popup allowing you to select a specific version or firmware file per model.